Paul Jones (singer): The Manfreds

+2000s and onwards

-In 2009 he issued Starting All Over Again on Continental Record Services (aka CRS) in Europe and Collectors' Choice in the US.
+In 2009, he issued Starting All Over Again on Continental Record Services (aka CRS) in Europe and Collectors' Choice in the US.
 It was produced by Carla Olson in Los Angeles and features Eric Clapton, Jake Andrews, Ernie Watts, Percy Sledge, Alvino Bennett, Tony Marsico, Michael Thompson, Tom Morgan Jr., Oren Waters and Luther Waters.

-On 4 May 2009 Jones and his harmonica featured in a song during a concert by Joe Bonamassa at the Royal Albert Hall in London.
+On 4 May 2009, Jones and his harmonica featured in a song during a concert by Joe Bonamassa at the Royal Albert Hall in London.
 That same month Jones featured, playing harmonica, on the release of "I'm Your Kingpin" by Nick Vernier Band.
 In 2010 he featured on two versions of "You’re Wrong" from Nick Vernier Band's Sessions album.

+In 2013, 2014, and 2016, the Manfreds toured to promote a new Manfred Mann compilation album.

-In 2015, he released an album Suddenly I Like It, also produced by Carla Olson.
-Special guests on this album include Joe Bonamassa and Jools Holland.
+In 2015 he released an album Suddenly I Like It, also produced by Carla Olson.
+Special guests on this album included Joe Bonamassa and Jools Holland.

-Jones is currently the president of the National Harmonica League and was awarded "harmonica player of the year" in the British Blues Awards of 2010, 2011 and 2012, as well as Blues Broadcaster of the year and a Lifetime Achievement award in 2011.
+Jones is currently the president of the HarmonicaUK(formally the National Harmonica League) and was awarded "harmonica player of the year" in the British Blues Awards of 2010, 2011 and 2012, as well as Blues Broadcaster of the year and a Lifetime Achievement award in 2011.

 In January 2018 it was announced that he would be replaced as presenter of BBC Radio 2's Blues Show by Cerys Matthews in mid-May.
 His last broadcast as presenter was on 23 April 2018; his live guest was Eric Bibb and his last song played was Sonny Boy Williamson's "Mighty Long Time" (1951) which he described as "one of my handful of most favourite blues records."

+He performed in the December 2023 edition of Jools' Annual Hootenanny.